angrycircuit/sc_pacman/README.md

+# Update on Feb.
+22, 2020

+### Files Reorganise
+- all source code can be found in `./Source Codes`
+- all dependent header files can be checked in `./Include`
+- all dependent libruaries are stored in `./Lib`
+- all source code are sorted in `./Source Code`
+- older files are backuped in `./Source Code/backup`

+### OpenGL Set Up
+the example can be compiled, please check `./Source Codes/opengl.c`

+### Dependent files link
+- all the headers and libruaries currently needed are successfully linked to the solution file
+- to add more header files, simply copy the files to `./Include`
+- to add more libruaries, follow the procedures below
+	- copy the libruary file to `./Lib`
+	- project => poperties
+	- linker => input
+	- type the new lib's name in the first line on your right, and followe the same syntax

+### Suggestion :D
+You can learn `markdown` to make this page look better!

+**Leon**

+---

 Hey welcome to the Pacman project!
 The purpose of this file is to help you get up and running as quickly as possible.
 -Matt